 Please provide copies of any orders or agreements addressing guardianship rights, responsibilities, and entitlements or otherwise affecting the custody of or access to your child or child’s information, to the principal of your school.

-Effective October 2005, amendments to the School Act provide that a parent is the guardian as set out in section 20 of the Family Law Act (FLA); Part 5 of the Child Welfare Act; Part 1, Division 5 of the Child, Youth and Family Enhancement Act; or section 23 of the FLA; a temporary or permanent guardianship order under the Child Welfare Act; or an order of the court or an agreement made in accordance with family law legislation.
+According to the Education Act, a parent is the guardian as set out in section 20 of the Family Law Act (FLA); Part 5 of the Child Welfare Act; Part 1, Division 5 of the Child, Youth and Family Enhancement Act; or section 23 of the FLA; a temporary or permanent guardianship order under the Child Welfare Act; or an order of the court or an agreement made in accordance with family law legislation.

 The FLA provides that, subject to any order of a court regarding guardianship of the child, the mother and father of the child are both the guardians of the child where the mother and the father:

 - Were married to each other at the time of the birth of the child

 - Were married to each other and the marriage was terminated by a decree of nullity of marriage, or a judgment of divorce granted less than 300 days before the birth of the child

 - Married each other after the birth of their child

 - Cohabitants with each other for 12 consecutive months during which time the child was born; or